|

 love."

-- CAESAR:
+- CÆSAR:

 - CAETANO:

-Portuguese form of Roman Latin Caietanus,
+Portuguese form of Latin Caietanus,

 meaning "from Caieta (Gaeta, Italy)."

-- CAGATAY
+- ÇAĞATAY:

 - CAHAL:

-Variant of Irish/Gaelic Cathal,
+Variant spelling of Irish Gaelic Cathal,

 meaning "battle ruler."